The functional equation of the smoothing transform: Results for general branching processes

-in probability. \item[(b)] If \eqref{eq:A4b} is satisfied, then \eqref{eq:ratio_convergence} holds true in the a.s.\ sense for any $\beta \geq \theta$ and all sufficiently large $c$ (depending on $ \beta$). \end{itemize} \end{Prop} \begin{proof} The result follows from Theorems 3.1 and 6.3 in \cite{Ner1981} and the corresponding lattice-case results if we check that the appropriate conditions are fulfilled.
+\begin{pf} The result follows from Theorems 3.1 and 6.3 in~\cite{Ner1981} and the corresponding lattice-case results if we check that the appropriate conditions are fulfilled.
 In what follows we restrict ourselves to the continuous case, the lattice case being similar.

-First note that in the situation of both assertions (a) and (b), \eqref{eq:A1}--\eqref{eq:A4} are fulfilled.
-Thus, by the results in Section \ref{sec:wlog}, we can further assume the validity of \eqref{eq:A5}.
-The last condition means that we are in the situation of general branching processes while \eqref{eq:A2} implies supercriticality.
-Since we are in the continuous case, Condition (i) in the introduction of \cite{Ner1981} is satisfied. \eqref{eq:A3} implies the existence of a \emph{Malthusian parameter} (namely, $\alpha$), which is Nerman's condition (ii), and the validity of \eqref{eq:A4} ensures the validity of Nerman's condition (iii) (this is immediate if \eqref{eq:A4a} holds whereas it follows from the fact that $m$ is strictly decreasing (by \eqref{eq:A5}) and convex on $[\theta,\infty)$ in the case that \eqref{eq:A4b} holds).
+First note that in the situation of both assertions (a) and (b), \eqref {eq:A1}--\eqref{eq:A4} are fulfilled.
+Thus, by Lemma~\ref{Lem:wlog_T_i<1}, we know that~\eqref{eq:A1}--\eqref{eq:A4} also hold for $T^{\st}$, and hence, with appropriate translation, for $\mathcal{Z}^{\st}$.
+The sums in the ratio in~\eqref{eq:ratio_convergence} are functions of the BRW $(\mathcal{Z}_n)_{n \geq0}$.
+Now notice that since in both sums the summation is over $v \in\mathcal{T}_t$, and the first crossings of the level $t$ necessarily only occur on vertices that are members of a strictly increasing ladder line $\mathcal{T}_n^{\st}$, the sums remain unaffected when replacing the underlying BRW $(\mathcal {Z}_n)_{n \geq0}$ by the embedded BRW $(\mathcal{Z}^{\st}_n)_{n \geq 0}$.
+Therefore, by proving the result for the embedded process instead of the original, it is no loss of generality to assume that $T_i < 1$ for all $i \geq1$, equivalently, $S(v) > 0$ for all $|v|=1$.
+In this situation, by~\eqref{eq:A2}, the general branching process $(\mathcal {Z}_n)_{n \geq0}$ is supercritical.
+The validity of~\eqref{eq:A3} implies the existence of a \emph{Malthusian parameter} (viz., $\alpha $), which is Nerman's condition (ii) in the introduction of~\cite {Ner1981}, and that of~\eqref{eq:A4} ensures the validity of Nerman's condition (iii) (this is immediate if~\eqref{eq:A4a} holds whereas it follows from the fact that, in the given situation, $m$ is strictly decreasing and convex on $[\theta,\infty)$ in the case that~\eqref {eq:A4b} holds).
+Finally, since we are discussing the continuous case, Nerman's condition (i) is also satisfied.